 There are literally dozens of different ways to prepare coffee.
 Every corner of the world has its own preferred methods for brewing up this popular beverage: in America a “coffee” is a usually drip coffee, while in Italy it’s an espresso.
 There are high-tech machines that do practically all the work for you, and hands-on methods that allow to customize your coffee to your exact tastes.

 Here are just a few of the ways that you can brew coffee in your own home.
 If you love coffee, knowing the various brewing methods is among the basics of coffee.
 It’s best to grind the beans right before you make your coffee, but if you don’t have a grinder, either buy a grinder or be sure to get the beans ground according to the brewing method you’ll use.
 It really makes a big difference!

 Automatic Drip Coffee

 This brewing method, the most popular one in North America, has several advantages.
 It’s the easiest way to make a pot of coffee for a crowd, you can program it to start making your morning coffee before you get up, and cleanup is easy.

 Brew the coffee according to the manufacturer’s directions.
 It’s best not to leave the pot on the heating element where the coffee can start to taste scorched: if you want to keep it hot, use a thermos flask.
-There are many great options available in the market and we have made a Best Drip Coffee Maker Collection to choose from.
+There are many great options available in the market and we have picked the best coffee makers among them.
 Have a glance if you are interested in this type of method.

 Pour Over Brewing